-If all you want is a copy of an existing capture/video or presentation, use the Create Copy feature.
-It is available for all content you own; it may be available for Shared content; it may also be available from the Class List page (click a media icon and see if Create Copy appears in the menu).
+If all you want is a copy of an existing video, interactive media, or presentation, use the Create Copy feature.
+It is available for all media you own, and may be available for Shared or Collection media.
+You may also be able to create a copy of Echo360 course media from the Class list (click a media icon and see if Create Copy appears in the menu).

 Copying can take some time for large files.
 The create copy feature simply makes a copy of the original, but generating this copy can take some time.
-While this is happening, the copy will appear to be in "processing" status, and you cannot view the copy until the copy process is complete.
-The new copy, once created, will appear in your library.
+While this is happening, the copy will appear to be in "processing" status, and you cannot view the copy until the process is complete.

 To create a copy of a piece of media